Tryon Board of Commissioners regular meeting

 What happens next

-Attend or monitor follow-up materials from the Polk County Planning Department; the article lists 828-894-2732 for more information.
+Monitor follow-up materials from the Polk County Planning Department; the article lists 828-894-2732 for more information.

 After months of discussion on a front-yard/residential parking ordinance, Tryon commissioners reportedly scrapped the draft parking ordinance at the April 21 meeting because of enforcement concerns and may instead revise the nuisance ordinance.